View Kit Davidson's

 Railway with a Heart of Gold,

-Carson "Kit" Davidson is an extraordinary filmmaker with a dry wit and self-effacing manner who, into his 80s, is living life well in idyllic southwestern Vermont, at his Taconic Peaks Ramble hiking preserve.
-Kit, who was born in Washington, DC, composed the following biography, and we've used his words, verbatim...
+Note: Carson "Kit" Davidson passed away on September 29, 2016.
+Born on June 24, 1924 in Washington DC, Davidson was an extraordinary filmmaker with a dry wit and self-effacing manner who, well into his late 80s, was living life well in idyllic southwestern Vermont, at his Taconic Peaks Ramble hiking preserve.
+Kit composed the following autobiography, and we've used his words verbatim...

 "twenty or thirty" episodes of Candid Camera for Alan Funt,

 "plus Adlai Stevenson's Western campaign tour for the Democratic National

 Committee, endless numbers of Indianapolis and stock car races for ABC "Wide

 World of Sports," endless surgical procedures for various drug companies, and

 assorted documentaries all across the States, as well as Europe, Israel, Hong

 Kong, and Japan."
 Kit's wife Margaret (Mickie) passed away in 2012.